Everything you need to know about intellectual property solicitors

 Intellectual property solicitors offer a range of very specific services.
 This post provides everything you need to know to make the right choice.

 Words by Todd Bateman

 If you're a business looking for help with your intellectual property - it is important to know what to look for in an intellectual property solicitor.
 There are massive law firms out there who keep worldwide brands at the top of their tree, and there are individual lawyers who can provide just the right solution for a certain problem - and everyone in between (including us!)

 We've put this guide together without bias to help you evaluate the options out there and make the right choice for you and your business.
 Read on!

 What you need to know about intellectual property solicitors

-Intellectual Property law firms are built for one purpose, to cater towards intellectual property law and nothing else.
+Intellectual property law firms are built for one purpose, to cater for intellectual property law and nothing else.

 As a result, generalists or other lawyers who "dabble" in the area often find themselves in trouble quickly and IP solicitors are by far and away best placed to assist businesses in securing their intangible assets.

 To understand the difference between an ok, good and great IP solicitor - there are a number of things you may consider.

 Why intellectual property law is important and unique